-All too frequently, living arrangements that look promising when you’re just friends turn into disasters when you become housemates.
+All too frequently, sharing a rental with roommates can turn into a headache.
 Maybe it’s the gym bag dumped on the kitchen table every evening, the inconsiderate parties on work nights, or the “occasional girlfriend” who turns out to be a regular, unpleasant presence.
-Whether you want to move out, or get one of your roommates to leave, it's important to understand the legal consequences of one roommate leaving early.
+Whether you want to move out, or get one of your roommates to leave, it's important to understand the legal consequences of one roommate moving out early.
 (This is addition to the legal consequences of all tenants breaking a lease and leaving early).

-In a month-to-month tenancy, a cotenant who wants to leave must give the landlord the required legal notice—30 days in most states.
-Forget trying to leave on short notice—most landlords won’t prorate a month’s rent.
-This means that the remaining tenants will have the same amount of time to hustle up a replacement.
-(Remember, this will require the landlord's approval since your lease or rental agreement undoubtedly has a clause prohibiting unauthorized occupants.)
-Of course, there is nothing wrong with cotenants deciding among themselves that they will give each other a longer notice period.
-If a cotenant violates this internal agreement, the remaining tenants can go after him in small claims court for the time (expressed as rent money) they were shorted.
-But the remaining tenants will still have to pay the full rent to the landlord as long as the departing tenant gave the landlord the statutorily required notice.
+There is nothing wrong with cotenants deciding among themselves that they will give each other more or less notice than the rental agreement or law requires.
+If a cotenant violates this roommate agreement, the remaining tenants can sue in small claims court for the unpaid rent they were shorted.
+However, the landlord is not bound to this agreement.
+The remaining tenants will still have to pay the full rent to the landlord as long as the departing tenant gave the landlord the statutorily required notice.